 The Horton General Hospital is a vital and much-loved asset for the residents of Banbury and North Oxfordshire.
-Victoria was born at the Horton, and she has long been a supporter of retaining the vital services it provides to Banbury and the surrounding area.
+I was born at the Horton, and have long been a supporter of retaining the vital services it provides to Banbury and the surrounding area.

 In 2008, a report by the Independent Reconfiguration Panel concluded that the Horton has an important role to play in healthcare and maternity services in North Oxfordshire.
 The full report can be found here.

 On 3 October 2016, contingency plans were put in place by OUHFT to turn the consultant-led maternity department at the Horton into a midwife led unit.
 The downgrade of the unit came about following the failure of the OUHFT to recruit enough middle-grade obstetric doctors to vacant positions.